Landship: T-35

 The T-35 was a Soviet multi-turreted heavy tank.
 Nicknamed the "Land Battleship," it continues to be one of few armored historical vehicles named as such.
+Most of them were captured in late June 1941 by the Germans.

 Panzerkampfwagen VIII Maus

 The Maus was a German super-heavy tank from the 2nd World War, weighing in at 188 tons.
-It was heaviest tank ever built.
+It was the heaviest tank ever built.
 Although 141 were ordered, only one finished prototype and one partially finished prototype were in working order by the end of the war due to the Allies bombing the only factory capable of producing the tank.